joelbaril/heartbeat_middleware/README.md

 # HeartbeatMiddleware

-A middleware that reads the git rev-parse HEAD SHA1 signature and outputs it as json with a timestamp.
+A Rack middleware that reads the git rev-parse HEAD SHA1 signature and outputs it as json with a timestamp.

 ## Installation